powsybl/.github/SECURITY.md

 ## When to report a vulnerability

 - When you think that Powsybl has a potential security vulnerability.
-- When you suspect a potential vulnerability but you are not sure that it impacts Powsybl.
+- When you suspect a potential vulnerability but you are not sure if or how it would impact Powsybl.
 - When you know or suspect a vulnerability on another project that is used by Powsybl.

 ## Security on new code